symphoniesboreales/symphoniesboreales/content/en/the-music.md

 # The Symphonies

-The Boreal Symphonies are based on tree-ring growth data from dozens of old boreal forests in Quebec.
+The Boreal Symphonies are based on tree-ring growth data from dozens of old boreal old-growth forests in Quebec.
 These data are used in research to reconstruct the history and dynamics of forest stands over the centuries.
 Their transcription into music, where the pitch of the notes depends on the importance of the tree's annual growth, makes it possible to reconstruct the life of these forests up to the 1700s!

 {{< figure src="/img/Photo_foret_boreale.jpg" width="500" class="img-responsive" caption="A black spruce stand" >}}